carlossarkis7/miniramses/docs/07_disk_alignment_and_rotation.md

 visu(x1, y1, dx, rho, log=1, cmap='inferno')
 plt.show()
 ```

-To improve the visual quality of the image, we can artificially increase the cell sizes and use the `make_image_2d()` function.
-This produces a smoother, more aesthetic representation of the disk by "blurring" nearby cells.
+To improve the appearance of the image, we can use the make_image_2d() function from miniramses.
+By artificially increasing the cell size using dx_factor, we simulate a smoothing effect that improves the visual clarity.
+This technique is especially helpful when the grid is very refined and produces noisy images.

 from miniramses import make_image_2d